|

 - Placidus House System

 - Commonly used system of house division, popularised by Italian Benedictine monk Placido de Titus (1603-1668).
 A time-delineated system based on division by planetary hours, there is evidence that Ptolemy used it.
-In the 19th century, tables of houses were first printed for this system, so most astrologers since have used it because readily available tables save arduous calcuations.
-Nowadays, with the advance of the personal computer, any house system can be easily calculated, so the convenience argument is no longer important.
+In the 19th century, tables of houses were first printed for this system, so most astrologers since have used it because readily available tables save arduous calculations.
+Nowadays, with the advance of the personal computer, any house system can be calculated easily, so the convenience argument is no longer important.

 - Planet

-- From an old word meaning "wanderer", the planets are those heavenly bodies that seem to move through the zodiac.
+- From an old word meaning "wanderer", the planets are those heavenly bodies that seem to move through the zodiac (science says planets are massive bodies in our solar system that revolve in orbits around the Sun, so giving this impression to us earthlings).
+Those that do not move perceptibly are known as the Fixed Stars (even though they do move imperceptibly over vast periods of time).
 In astrology, the planets include the Sun, the Moon and the Moon's Nodes (Dragon's Head and Tail).
-Those that do not move are known as the Fixed Stars.
+These are the main focal points for the cosmic energies that affect us.
+More on Planets.

 - A committee of modern astronomers has recently redefined the term "planet" to mean "any body massive enough to be round that is not a star but is orbiting one".
-They have shifted Pluto to the status of a "dwarf planet".
-This new definition is generally irrelevant to astrology.
+They demoted Pluto (and promoted Ceres) to the status of "dwarf planet" in 2006.
+Pluto has also since (2008) been redefined as a "plutoid", a trans-Neptunian object (TNO) or Kyber Belt Object (KBO).
+These new definitions are generally irrelevant to astrology.

 - Planetary Hours